How to Create a Strong Value Proposition for Your Online Store

 We make the best socks you’ll ever wear — and for every pair purchased, we give a pair to homeless shelters.

-Once you have a few ideas of what your strongest differentiators are, you can put them together in different combinations to create your USP.
+Once you have a few ideas of what your strongest differentiators are, you can put them together in different combinations to create your unique selling proposition.

 You’ll want to refine it over time so that it’s memorable and specific, but don’t feel like it has to be perfect right now — it’s better to have a

-Need some more examples?
+Need some more value proposition examples?
 Here you go, straight from other Ecwid users.

 Munchkin Mission is